The KBF Redfish Challenge Series rolls into its second season in January, 2020. Anglers compete in two divisions.

 - As long as the redfish’s nose touches the measuring board fence, the mouth (which is below and behind the nose) may be open or closed.

-- Competitor’s hand in photos may not touch or cover any portion of the fish forward of the operculum (hard gill plate) or behind the anal fin (areas marked in red in the illustration below.)
+- Competitor’s hand in photos may not touch or cover any portion of the fish forward of the operculum (hard gill plate) marked in red, below.

-KBF Membership (Lifetime, Competitor or AmBASSador) is required for participation.
+KBF Membership (Ambassador, Competitor, Pro or Lifetime) is required for participation.
 Competitors may register for and compete in both Gulf and Atlantic Divisions.

 Register on TourneyX

-According to KBF Competition Rules Standard, a photo in which the redfish caudal fin (tail fin) touches or passes the 16.00″ line meets the minimum length requirement of the 16″-27″ slot limit.
-Photos in which the redfish’s caudal fin touches or passes the 27.00″ line are denied.
+According to KBF Competition Rules Standard, a photo in which the redfish caudal fin (tail fin) touches or passes the 16.00″ line meets the minimum length requirement of the 16″–27″ slot limit.
+Photos in which the redfish’s caudal fin upper lobe tip touches or passes the 27.00″ line are denied.